 Hi there!
-My name's Andrei Dzimchuk, I am a software developer in Minsk, Belarus.
+My name's Andrei Dzimchuk, I am a software developer from Minsk, Belarus.
+I build solutions on Microsoft Azure and try to share my experience and knowledge here with you.

 I started programming back in the early 90’s.
 By that time I had a Sinclair ZX Spectrum computer that my dad constructed and I started to play around with Z80 assembly language until I mastered it to a degree that I wrote a file manager that was communicating directly to the disk controller bypassing the TR-DOS.
 I was like 13 year old kid then and early computer addiction is one of the reasons I wear glasses today (Speccy was plugged into a regular TV set, I got my first EGA monitor a bit later).
 Still, I don't regret a thing.